JonPurvis/profanify/README.md

   Duration: 0.06s
 ```

+## Languages
+Another benefit of Profanify is that it supports multiple languages, not just English.
+Each language has its own configuration file but every language is checked whenever a test that uses the package is run.

 ## Contributing
 Contributions to the package are more than welcome as there's bound to be extra words that need adding.
 Feel free to
 submit a Pull Request with any additions.
 If you have any issues using the package, then please open an Issue.